MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension.md

 :::image type="content" source="media/database-migration-assessment-for-oracle-extension/dmafo-view-assessment.png" alt-text="view assessment":::

 Each card has three sections.
-It shows the overall feasibility of the migration to the SQL target.
-It also drills down on various workloads under various migration complexity categories.
-There's a feature compatibility score that provides the feature assessment review result.
+The card shows the overall feasibility of the migration to the SQL target.
+Also drills down on various workloads under various migration complexity categories.
+The feature compatibility section that provides the feature assessment review result.
 SKU recommendation provides the proper sizing of the target.

-When you Select on view detail report, it first shows the summary of the Assessment.
+When you click on view detail report, it first shows the summary of the Assessment.

 :::image type="content" source="media/database-migration-assessment-for-oracle-extension/dmafo-card-sections.png" alt-text="card sections":::

 The following database details tab provides the breakup per schema basis.
-It shows how many schemas are discovered, how complex it can be to migrate, and the estimated time to migrate your database in hours.
+It shows the list of schemas are discovered, the migration feasibility, and the estimated time to convert schema in hours.

 :::image type="content" source="media/database-migration-assessment-for-oracle-extension/dmafo-per-schema-basis.png" alt-text="per schema basis":::

+This estimation is based on a statistical model that applies to the object count, lines of code, enabled features and size of the database.
+For more accurate estimate on the code conversion , use [SQL Server migration Assistant for Oracle](https://docs.microsoft.com/en-us/sql/ssma/oracle/sql-server-migration-assistant-for-oracle-oracletosql).
+The estimation may vary based on

 >[!Note]
 >The following system or Oracle built-in schemas are excluded in the workload assessment